Anassidr/Coincap-etl-pipeline/README.md

 - The aim of this project is to build a Postgres database while:
     - Dockerizing processes : set-up the docker-compose file and the Dockerfile (in case a specific image is needed).
     - Orchestrating with Airflow :
-        - Performing the ETL daily
+        - Performing the ETL daily.
-        - Choosing the appropriate Operators from the airflow libraries.
+        - Choosing the appropriate Operators from the airflow libraries when building the DAG.
 - While I don't have a strong practical use case for bitcoin prices right now, I am using this pipeline as a placeholder for future ideas that I might have.
 I would be able to switch the Coincap API with a different API and be ready to go with minor adjustments.
 - It might be interesting to generate statistics regarding bitcoin price variations.